johndunne2019/pands-project/README.md

 1. Column 1 contains sepal length in cm
 2. Column 2 contains sepal width in cm
 3. Column 3 contains petal length in cm
-4. Column 4 contains petal length in cm
+4. Column 4 contains petal width in cm
 5. Column 5 contains the name of the species of Iris flower

 The data set is available to view in my repository - "Fishers_Iris_data_set.csv"